cedadev/padocc/docs/source/start.rst

 .. code-block:: console

     export WORKDIR = /path/to/kerchunk-pipeline
-    export SRCDIR  = /gws/nopw/j04/cedaproc/kerchunk_builder/kerchunk-builder
-    export KVENV   = $SRCDIR/kvenv
+    export KVENV   = /path/to/virtual/environment/venv

 Now you should be set up to run the pipeline properly.
-For any of the pipeline scripts, running ```python <script>.py -h # or --help``` will bring up a list of options to use for that script as well as the required parameters.

 Step 3: Assembling pipeline inputs
 ----------------------------------